cado-security/product-help/docs/cado/deploy/aws/iam/iam-description.md

 The Cado platform requires specific IAM permissions to operate effectively, depending on the tasks you need it to perform.
 Below is a clear breakdown of the different permission groups and their purposes:

-Here’s the rewritten information in a table format for clarity:

 | **Permission Group**                                      | **Purpose**                                                                                                          |
 |-----------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------|
 | **Core Platform and Worker Operations**                   |                                                                                                                      |